SergeyStrukov/LightForge/doc/Manual.md

 Target has a *base target list*.
 This list may contain current project targets as well as another project targets.
 In the last case the target name is given in the form *ProjectName.TargetName*.
 Targets inside the same project MAY have cyclic dependencies.
+Don't use strange extensions and names for your output files.
+The good practise is a *.a* extensin for libraries and *.exe* extension for executables.

 #### Library targets